 Vail - Westside is a very small town located in the state of Iowa.
 With a population of 1,638 people and just one neighborhood, Vail - Westside is the 294th largest community in Iowa.
-Vail - Westside has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Vail - Westside has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Vail - Westside is generally considered to be a blue-collar town.
-37.80% of the Vail - Westside workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Vail - Westside is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vail - Westside who work in office and administrative support (11.76%), sales jobs (10.49%), and management occupations (8.98%).
+When you are in Vail - Westside, you'll notice that it is more blue-collar than most other communities in America.
+37.27% of Vail - Westside’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Vail - Westside is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Vail - Westside who work in office and administrative support (12.67%), management occupations (10.81%), and sales jobs (10.19%).

 Because of many things, Vail - Westside is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Vail - Westside really has some of the features that families look for when choosing a good community to raise children.
 Is Vail - Westside perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Vail - Westside doesn't have a public transportation system that people use for their commute.
+Vail - Westside is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Vail - Westside is somewhat higher than in the average US city of 21.84%: 25.46% of adults 25 and older in the town have at least a bachelor's degree.
+The population of Vail - Westside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Vail - Westside, 24.94% have at least a bachelor's degree.

 Vail - Westside is a very ethnically-diverse town.
 The people who call Vail - Westside home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vail - Westside residents report their race to be White, followed by Black or African-American.
+The greatest number of Vail - Westside residents report their race to be White.
 Vail - Westside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.46% of the town’s residents.
-Important ancestries of people in Vail - Westside include German, English, Irish, Swedish, and Norwegian.
+People of Hispanic or Latino origin account for 18.20% of the town’s residents.
+Important ancestries of people in Vail - Westside include German, Irish, English, Swedish, and Norwegian.

 The most common language spoken in Vail - Westside is English.
 Other important languages spoken here include Spanish and Polish.